 Know your neighbours

-To make your success even more likely ask the organiser for a list of confirmed exhibitors (most events make them available online) and check out your competition and floor neighbours.
+Once you have a confirmed your space at an event, make your success even more likely ask the organiser for a list of confirmed exhibitors (most events make them available online) and check out your competition and floor neighbours.
 Find out as much as you can about them.
 What products are they displaying?
 Are they planning any interesting at-show marketing activities?
 Are they using interactive technology?
 Use this information to refine your exhibiting strategy.
-It’s also good to established a solid relationship with your neighbours.
+It’s also good to establish a solid relationship with your neighbours.
 Communicate with each other, find out each other’s schedule and if possible, ask about their stand design.

 Make an impact